 Residency Program in Large Animal Medicine: Equine Emphasis

 The Veterinary Medical Teaching Hospital, School of Veterinary Medicine, University of California, Davis, is offering a residency program in Large Animal Medicine.
-This residency program provides three years of advanced clinical training in the medical diseases of large domestic animals primarily with equine cases and a shorter rotation in in-house food animal medicine.
+This residency program provides three years of advanced clinical training in the medical diseases of large domestic animals primarily with equine cases and a shorter rotation in in-house livestock medicine.
 Minimum qualifications include graduation from an accredited school of veterinary medicine and a one-year internship or equivalent practice experience.
 The selection of residents is made on the basis of academic achievement, career objectives, letters of recommendation, interpersonal skills, clinical skills and pertinent experience.

 The resident in Large Animal Medicine is a participant in our practice, and under faculty supervision has clinical responsibility for cases assigned to the medical section of the Large Animal Clinic and to the Equine Medicine Field Service.
 Under the direction of the senior faculty of the Large Animal Medicine Service and appropriate clinical specialty units, he/she examines, conducts diagnostic procedures, and prescribes treatment for outpatients and for patients admitted to the Large Animal Clinic.
-The resident will participate in all phases of the operation of the equine medical and food animal medical/surgical outpatient clinic and the equine medicine field service.
+The resident will participate in all phases of the operation of the equine medical and livestock medical/surgical outpatient and inpatient clinic and the equine medicine field service.
 He/she provides medical consultation service for hospitalized patients assigned to the equine surgical section.
-He/she assists faculty members in the clinical instruction of fourth-year veterinary students.
+He/she assists faculty members in the clinical instruction of fourth-year veterinary students, including laboratories.
 He/she organizes and schedules patients for daily programs of the Large Animal Clinic including the weekly Large Animal Grand Rounds.
-Residents share out-of-hours emergency duty on a rotational basis and are on call approximately 1 night and 1 weekend out of every 3.
+Residents share out-of-hours emergency duty on a rotational basis and are on call approximately 1 night and 1 weekend out of every 2 or 3.
 Residents must be able to arrive at the Hospital within 15 minutes of an emergency call, therefore, residents must plan to live within 15 miles of the Hospital.
 Out-of-clinic time for development of a clinical research project and creative writing is scheduled.

 The resident works with several faculty members who are diplomates in the ACVIM.
 The residency program is designed to provide broad medical experience and to fulfill requirements for taking the internal medicine boards.
 Lectures are provided to develop clinical expertise and to assist in preparation for the ACVIM examinations.
 Participation in the Annual House Officer Seminar Day is mandatory.